 Under most circumstances, employment is at-will.
 This means that the employer has the right to terminate an employee at any time, for any or no reason, even if that reason is not fair.
-However, employer cannot terminate an employee for an unlawful reason.
+However, the employer cannot terminate an employee for an unlawful reason.
 Thus, for example, an employer cannot terminate an employee for a discriminatory reason, such as because of the employee’s gender or race, or because of the employee’s disability, or because the employee is pregnant.
 An employer cannot terminate an employee for exercising a legal right, such as the right to request reasonable accommodations or the right to take medical leave.
 An employer cannot terminate an employee in retaliation for reporting the employer’s unlawful conduct.

 A termination may be unlawful for a variety of reasons.
 The following are some of the most common:

 Being terminated is an upsetting experience.
-Your employer may have treated you unfairly, but may or may not have terminated you for an unlawful reason.
+Your employer may have treated you unfairly but may or may not have terminated you for an unlawful reason.
 An experienced employment attorney can help you determine whether you have grounds for an unlawful termination claim.

-Our team of experienced employment lawyers help those who have been unlawfully terminated.
+Our team of experienced employment lawyers helps those who have been unlawfully terminated.
 To find out what we can do for you, call Minnis & Smallets LLP at 415-551-0885 or submit an online contact form.

 If you are looking for advice or representation, please contact us today using the form below and we will promptly respond to your inquiry.